-In your day-to-day life at Oxford, some of you might have heard about the reputation that Hugh's is 'far out.'
+In your day-to-day life at Oxford, some of you will heard about the reputation that Hugh's is 'far out.'
 While it is definitely farther away from the city centre compared to other colleges, let me assure you that you can absolutely get by just on foot.
-I walked everywhere in my first year and never had any problems.
 That being said, getting a bike does make things a lot easier.
 A 20-minute walk turns into a 5-minute cycle, and you can squeeze out a few extra minutes in bed each day.
 A bike also gives you more freedom to explore the city during your spare time, so I would definitely recommend getting one if you can.

-If having to actually move to get places isn't for you, there are also bus lines running through the city, with stops just outside of Hugh's.
+If walking or cycling isn't your thing, there are also bus lines running through the city, with stops just outside of Hugh's.
 You can pay for these either with cash or contactless cards.
-It can get expensive to use buses all the time, but it's a useful option to have, especially if you're traveling to the far ends of town, to the hospital, or if you have are just having a challenging day.
-You can, of course, also use taxis to get around town as well!
+It can get expensive to use buses all the time, but it's a useful option to have, especially if you're traveling to the far ends of town, to the hospital, or if you are just having a challenging day.
+You can, of course, also use taxis to get around town as well.